-The SDI TEST GEN group of sub-menus on the OUTPUT Setup menu is used to configure the SDI test generator outputs.
+The SDI TEST GEN group of sub-menus in the OUTPUT Setup menu are used to configure the SDI test generator outputs.
 (See section 3.6.5.)

-SD SDI TG OUT This pair of BNC connectors has serial component video outputs compatible with the SMPTE 259M-C standard.
-The SDI TEST SIGNALS sub-menu on the OUTPUT Setup menu selects the test signal available on the SD SDI TG OUT connectors.
-(See section 3.6.5.4.5.)

-SD SDI BLACK This pair of BNC connectors contain a black serial component video signal compatible with the SMPTE 259M-C standard.
+- SD SDI TG OUT This pair of BNC connectors has serial component video outputs compatible with the SMPTE 259M-C standard.
+The SDI TEST SIGNALS sub-menu in the OUTPUT Setup menu selects the test signal available on the SD SDI TG OUT connectors.
+(See section 3.6.6) - SD SDI BLACK This pair of BNC connectors contain a black serial component video signal compatible with the SMPTE 259M-C standard.